 Withholding of removal.
 Like asylum in many ways, withholding is more difficult to obtain, because you have to show that it is "more likely than not" that you would be persecuted in your home country upon return.
 Also, it provides fewer benefits than asylum, because recipients are usually ineligible to apply for permanent residence or travel outside of the United States.
 However, a person who gets withholding can stay in the U.S. and can get work authorization.

 Protection under the Convention Against Torture (CAT).
-Protection under CAT is available only if it is "more likely than not" that your home country's government -- or some person or group the government cannot control -- will torture you if you have to return their.
-But it does not matter why you would be tortured; the fact that it is likely that you would be tortured would be enough.
+Protection under CAT is available only if it is "more likely than not" that your home country's government—or some person or group the government cannot control—will torture you.
+It does not matter why you would be tortured; the fact that it is likely that you would be tortured would be enough (unlike with an asylum case, where you must prove that the persecution is related to you fitting within one of five grounds).
 CAT is also like withholding in that persons who receive CAT protection cannot ever get permanent residence or travel internationally.
 But CAT recipients do usually receive permission to remain and work in the United States.

 Cancellation of removal for persons who are not lawful permanent residents.
 This is a way of obtaining a green card if you can prove ten years' physical presence in the U.S., and can also show that your being removed would cause "exceptional and extremely unusual hardship" to your "qualifying relative" (a spouse, parent, or child who is a U.S. citizen or permanent resident).

 Prosecutorial discretion.
 This is a decision by the government agency that is trying to deport you to stop trying to do so.
-If you receive prosecutorial discretion, you will probably qualify for work authorization.
-But you will probably NOT be eligible for other benefits such as the right to travel.
+If you receive prosecutorial discretion, you may be able to apply for work authorization but will not be eligible for other benefits such as the right to travel.
 Usually, persons whose cases are closed based on prosecutorial discretion do not have a criminal record, but there are no set-in-stone rules about who can receive this benefit.
+Like deferred action, prosecutorial discretion must be discussed with the government attorney handling your case.

 Private bills.
 Laws passed by the U.S. Congress can help an immigrant receive relief from deportation.
 This occurs very rarely and only if there are highly sympathetic facts.
 Private bills are usually an option only if no other forms of relief are available.